mmrvelj/reolinktime/README.md

 This simple python program fixes this by periodically connecting to camera and setting the correct time.

 ## Installation

+To install:
+* prepare venv for python
-To instal copy  `config.ini.default` to `config.ini`, and set configuration details.
+* copy  `config.ini.default` to `config.ini`, and set configuration details.

 Then you can start python program.

 ## Systemd
 For convenience there is also systemd service file and timer to start it every hour.